 In today’s world, ignoring data privacy issues is like a sailor turning a blind eye to rising seas and a falling barometer.

-Increasing use (and abuse) of personal data puts data privacy at the top of your business’s risk management agenda.
-It is an escapable challenge and dangerous to ignore.
+As organizations face increasing data privacy issues from growing regulations and cyber threats, data privacy sits at the top of your business's risk management agenda.
+It's an inescapable challenge and dangerous to ignore.

 But what exactly are the most challenging data privacy issues, and how do you solve them?